limlabs/OpenGRC/README.md

 ## Security Vulnerabilities

-If you believe you have found a security vulnerability in OpenGRC, please report it to us as described in our [Security Policy](/security/).
+If you believe you have found a security vulnerability in OpenGRC, please report it to Lee Mangold (lee@opengrc.com).

 ## License